 The amount you'll have to pay depends on where you'll get a CENOMAR from.
 Getting this document online is more expensive because you'll be paying for convenience.

-A CENOMAR is valid for six months from the date of issue.
+A CENOMAR is valid for six months from the date of issue indicated on the certificate.
 Thus, secure this document within six months or less before your wedding date.

 Step 3: Get a Cedula